 Our net zero commitment

 Shepherd and Wedderburn is committed to achieving net zero greenhouse gas emissions by 2030.
-We believe it is our responsibility to lead by example in protecting and nurturing the natural environment and so we have overhauled our approach to sustainability as a legal firm working in multiple sectors across the economy.
+We believe it is our responsibility to lead by example in protecting and nurturing the natural environment and so we have overhauled our approach to sustainability as a law firm working in multiple sectors across the economy.

 Our Sustainability Policy is informed by the United Nations Sustainable Development Goals and is aligned to those of the cities of Edinburgh, Glasgow and London, which have committed to becoming net zero by 2030.